MeldaKiziltan/Meldakiziltan/README.md

 👩‍💻 Check out my pinned projects below!

-✈ Full Stack Software Developer at NAVBLUE, an Airbus Company.
+✈ Past Full Stack Software Developer at NAVBLUE, an Airbus Company.

 ✨ scaNFT is a Hack the North 2021 winner!